The perfect grocery store.

 It brought about a stream of thoughts, wondering why I detested going to the grocery store so much.
 It is an expensive trip every time, for sure.
 That’s one thing I suppose.
 But it’s clean and safe, and there are nice people there.
 So why such dread?

 What would make me want to go grocery shopping or at least help prod me out the door?
 With that thought in mind I began to create the perfect grocery shopping experience.
+What would make the perfect grocery store?
 There are a few stores that have nice features.

 You know the ones.